 Prototypes: The prototyping system attracted a lot of interest.
 It was agreed that the configurable ns3 model could have a lot of value for the affiliates, and would have some benefits over custom system level simulation platforms that are typical at the companies.
 In particular, several companies said they would be interested in the results of this work.
 The integration with real-time NI platform was particularly interesting.
 However, there was lack of clarity on exactly to what extent the current system is real-time.
 It was agreed to get that clarified.
 The channel sounder was, of course, the main attraction to the board as it had enabled the measurements.

 Stochastic congestion control: This project, run by Profs.
-Subramanian and Panwar, was also completely new to the board, but was of a lot of interest.
+Subramanian and Panwar, was also completely new to the board, but elicited a lot of interest.
 It was the only project looking at the network layer and above.
-There was wide agreement that current congestion control mechanisms such as TCP cubic would have to be assessed and perhaps, redesigned, in the presence of mmWave.
+There was wide agreement that current congestion control mechanisms such as TCP cubic would have to be assessed and perhaps redesigned in the presence of mmWave.
 There was some discussion on where the split TCP could be implemented in the core network (i.e. S-GW or closer to the base station).
 This led to some discussion of cellular / EPS architecture evolution, particularly with the need to support third party infrastructure / sharing.
 AT&T suggested that TCP proxies and split TCP are already implemented to some extent in today’s networks and thus may be feasible in the mmWave context.

 Sensibility Testbed: This project by Prof. Cappos also attracted some interest, particularly in the ability to gather real data from large numbers of devices.